gphilipp/streaming-applications-gitops/README.md

 streaming-apps-staging-control-plane   Ready    control-plane   16m   v1.27.1
 ```

-Let's verify that we have all we need before going further:
+Let's verify that we have all we need before going further with FluxCD:
 ```sh
 flux check --pre
 ► checking prerequisites